fastapi/fastapi/docs/tutorial/dependencies/classes-as-dependencies.md

 What FastAPI actually checks is that it is a "callable" (function, class or anything else) and the parameters defined.

-If you pass a "callable" as a dependency in **FastAPI**, it will analyze the parameters for that "callable", and process them in the same way as the parameters for a path operation function.
+If you pass a "callable" as a dependency in **FastAPI**, it will analyze the parameters for that "callable", and process them in the same way as the parameters for a *path operation function*.
 Including sub-dependencies.

 That also applies to callables with no parameters at all.
-The same as it would be for path operation functions with no parameters.
+The same as it would be for *path operation functions* with no parameters.

 Then, we can change the dependency "dependable" `common_parameters` from above to the class `CommonQueryParameters`: